-This is a tribute to Italy, a place that has brought our family tremendous joy every time we’ve visited throughout the last few years.
-I still believe that rural Italy delivers some of the best cooking on our planet.
+This recipe is a tribute to Italy, a place that has brought our family tremendous joy every time we’ve visited throughout the last few years.
+We still believe that rural Italy delivers some of the best cooking on our planet.

-This sausage and bean casserole recipe is inspired by an incredible dinner during our last visit to Tuscany, at the Agriturismo Corboli in Vernio.
-Our flight was delayed and when we finally arrived at our accommodation just after 9 pm, the owner of the farm served us with the most incredible meal.
+Italians have the ability to turn simple ingredients into something extraordinary, just think about a basic homemade pasta sauce that takes a few basic ingredients and make them extra special.
+Our sausage and bean casserole recipe is inspired by an incredible dinner during our last visit to Tuscany, at the Agriturismo Corboli in Vernio.
+Our flight was delayed and when we finally arrived at our accommodation just after 9 pm.
+The owner of the farm served us the most incredible meal.

 Below is a recipe inspired by this trip, warm comforting and humble.